Carsten Stoll

 Technical Report, 2007

-We propose a volumetric approach for interactive 3D shape editing, where deformations are defined in the embedding volume rather than directly on the surface.
-This enables intuitive, physically-inspired modifications that preserve surface detail and topology during large-scale edits.
+We propose a volumetric approach for interactive 3D shape editing where deformations are defined in the embedding volume, enabling intuitive modifications that preserve surface detail and topology during large-scale edits.

 Rapid Animation of Laser-scanned Humans